junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 "Ian would be today, dammit, let's hope we're not too late."
 Dean starts pressing the number on the internal phone, ringing Tech Support Division.

-The young man is pale and shaky when he enters Dean's office, his nerve is visibly on fire.
+The young man is pale and shaky when he enters Dean's office; his nerves are visibly on fire.

 "Ian, is it?"
 Dean smiles gently, trying to ease him down.

 "Oh my god," Ian pants breathlessly, "Did I do anything wrong?
-I must have done something wrong for a manager wanting to see me.
+I must have done something wrong for a manager to want to see me.
 Oh god, I'm so sorry.
-I -- I -- failed the company --"
+I-I -- failed the company --"

 "Ian!"
 Dean has to raise his voice to get Ian's attention again.
 "Nothing is wrong.
 You're doing great!
-I just want to ask you a few questions?"
+I just want to ask you a few questions."

-Ian looks at him with sad puppy eyes.
+Ian looks at him with a hopeless look.
 "Questions?"

 "Yes, questions about yesterday when you went to Room 1444.
 What happened in that room?
 What did you see?"